Task Force Updates

 - Bankruptcy and liquidation proceedings

-Weekly trending of passenger volume up to early November for both Asia-Pacific and the Middle East indicated that the overall pace of recovery continues to be slow and is highly sensitive to resurgence of COVID-19 cases.
+Weekly trending of passenger volume up to early November for both Asia-Pacific & Middle East indicated that the overall pace of recovery continues to be slow and is highly sensitive to resurgence of COVID-19 cases.
 In aggregate, Year-on-Year decline in passenger volume for Week 48 (week ending on 29 November 2020) was at -69%.
 China and the Republic of Korea are leading the recovery, driven by strong domestic demand.
 A noticeable rebound in passenger traffic in both markets was observed during the respective national holidays in early October.

 Data collected from 31 airports (27 in Asia-Pacific; 4 in the Middle East).
 These airports collectively serve around 29% of passenger traffic in both regions combined.